microsoft/bc2adls/README.md

 	- CDM: via the `data.cdm.manifest.json manifest`
 	- CSV/Parquet: via the underlying files for each individual entity inside the `data` folder
 	- Spark/SQL: via [shared metadata tables](/.assets/SharedMetadataTables.md)
+- The reverse flow is also possible now where data in the lake can be read into BC via AL constructs.

 ![Architecture](/.assets/architecture.png "Flow of data")